Automacene/.github/README.md

 8. Keep your local `develop` branch updated with the remote.

 ## Hotfix Branches
-1. Create a `hotfix` branch from `main` for critical bugs in production.
+1. Create a `hotfix` branch from `main` for critical bugs in production in the format `hotfix/author/issue-name`.
 2. Make fixes in the `hotfix` branch and create a pull request to merge changes into `main` and `develop`.
 3. After approval and passing tests, merge the `hotfix` branch into `main` and `develop`, then delete the branch.